Before Gender: Background

 Eli Erlick, who transitioned as a child in the early 2000s, cited claims that transgender people did not exist until recently, and the 2020s attacks on transgender people, as why she created the book.
 While she was writing the book, US politicians introduced numerous bills targeting transgender people.
 Erlick explained that addressing racism and transmisogyny also inspired the book, “In the past decade, there have been at least half-a dozen books on white trans people in Western countries specifically.
 I wanted this book to focus on everyone else.”
 The London School of Economics Review of Books added, "What is lacking in available scholarly literature is such a concentrated account of case studies, with an exclusive focus on the lives of trans people – a gap breached by Erlick’s work."

 Synopsis

 The book is divided into four sections on children, activists, workers, and athletes, each featuring stories of transitioning between 1850 and 1950.
 Erlick claims the stories provide an "entirely new history of transgender people".
 The book includes records of transgender minors who received hormone replacement therapy in the 1930s, decades before previous reports.
 It also uncovered the details of what Erlick calls the Rauchfangswerder and Ueno Park riots of 1930 and 1948, two LGBT uprisings predating the Stonewall riots by decades.
 Erlick claims they are "the two earliest known queer and trans uprisings".
-Erlick also features the story of a formerly enslaved trans woman who gained approval to live as a woman from the Freedmen's Bureau, which she argues makes her the earliest known trans person to change their sex legally in the US.
+Erlick also features the story of Sally-Tom, a formerly enslaved trans woman who gained approval to live as a woman from the Freedmen's Bureau, which she argues makes her the earliest known trans person to change their sex legally in the US.